christophschubert/christophschubert.github.io/articles/Writing-null-values-and-headers-to-Kafka-topics.md

 # Writing null values and headers to Kafka topics

 Starting with Apache Kafka 3.2, it is possible to write headers and `null` values with the `kafka-console-producer`.
-This is useful for debugging purposes are to produce tombstone messages to compacted topics.
+This is useful for debugging purposes, e.g., to produce tombstone messages to compacted topics.

 Writing `null` values is unlocked with the new property `null.marker`.